 In order to be considered eligible and in need of accommodations at Chestnut Hill College, students must submit appropriate documentation verifying eligibility.
-The diagnostician must be a properly credentialed professional who is licensed and/or a state certified school psychologist, licensed psychologist, or licensed physician.
+The diagnostician must be a properly credentialed professional who is licensed and/or a state-certified school psychologist, licensed psychologist, or licensed physician.
 In cases of mental health issues, the diagnostician must be a licensed mental health professional.
-In cases of physical, mobility, and health related disabilities, the diagnostician must be a licensed health care professional.
+In cases of physical, mobility, and health-related disabilities, the diagnostician must be a licensed health care professional.
 In no case, should a diagnostician be a family member or serve in a dual relationship with the student.
 All non-mental health and medical assessments, e.g. Psycho-educational assessments, achievements tests, etc. should be administered within three years of the date of enrollment at Chestnut Hill College and/or normed for adults.
-Mental and medical assessments must be current and completed within six months of submission to the Chestnut Hill College Disabilities Resource Center.
+Mental and medical assessments must be current and completed within six months of submission to the Center for Accessibility and Learning Services (CALS).
 Please see the Acceptable Tests and Measurements section.

 ATTENTION DEFICIT DISORDER

 Assessment for Attention Deficit Disorder should include the information listed below:

 - Provide evidence that ADHD/ADD-type symptoms arose in childhood or significantly impacted functioning until adult diagnosis.
 This includes approximate age of onset, date of diagnosis, review of DSM criteria, indicating the symptoms endorsed, evidence of a significant impact on academic functioning, results of Behavior Rating Scales, a list of prior accommodations and treatments; if none, explain why not, and if previously not diagnosed or treated, what factors, if any, allowed for successful compensation.